jhpyle/docassemble/_docs/config.md

 allow log viewing: False
 {% endhighlight %}

+## <a name="developer can install"></a>Whether users with developer accounts can install packages

+By default, any user with `admin` or `developer` privileges can use the Package Management page and install Playground packages on the system.
+If you want those features to be available only to users with `admin` privileges, set `developer can install` to `False`.

+{% highlight yaml %}
+developer can install: False
+{% endhighlight %}

 ## <a name="root owned"></a>Whether files on the server are owned by root

 By default, the **docassemble** Configuration and packages can be